JanDitzen/xtbreak/README.md

 Please cite as `Ditzen, J., Karavias, Y. & Westerlund, J. (2021) Testing and Estimating Structural Breaks in Time Series and Panel Data in Stata. arXiv:2110.14550 [econ.EM].` A working paper describing `xtbreak` is available [here](https://arxiv.org/abs/2110.14550).

+A working paper describing the panel data theory of xtbreak is available as `Ditzen, J., Karavias, Y. & Westerlund, J. (2023) Multiple Structural Breaks in Interactive Effects Panel Data and the Impact of Quantitative Easing on Bank Lending. arXiv:2211.06707v2 [econ.EM]` [download](https://arxiv.org/abs/2211.06707v2).

 __Table of Contents__
 1. [Syntax](#1-syntax)
 2. [Description](#2-description)